Support During Covid-19

-We know that some people will be confined with their abuser, which can put them at risk of increased incidents and severity of abuse.
+As risk levels change and we are asked to make changes to help manage the virus we know that this can really impact survivors.
+Some people will be confined with their abuser, which can put them at risk of increased incidents and severity of abuse.
 Others may be living safely in a place where they were abused.
 Some survivors may be experiencing a re-emergence of trauma and related issues which may have left them feeling shocked and confused.
 Whatever your situation if you are struggling you deserve support.

 The Covid 19 pandemic is not an everyday situation and, however this has impacted you, if you are a survivor of sexual violence aged 13+ in Nottinghamshire we are here to help you.
 It doesn’t matter whether the abuse is current, recent or in the past, we will listen to you and support you and we will not judge.

-Our helpline is open at the usual times and we are taking referrals into all our services.
-In line with current guidelines our Face-to-Face services are provided via telephone or online.
+Our helpline is open with extra hours on a Wednesday.
+We are taking referrals into all our services.
+In line with current guidelines most of our Face-to-Face services are being provided via telephone or online.
 Referrals into our services and requests for support can also be made online

 Outside of these times you can phone the 24 hr Sexual and Domestic Helpline on 0808 800 0340

 If you are unsafe

 Sexual violence in the home is a form of domestic violence or abuse.
 Whilst people are being encouraged to stay at home and maintain social distancing, if you are at risk of domestic or sexual abuse, it is okay to leave and seek help.
 You can do this even if you have Coronavirus symptoms.

 If you feel you are in danger, call 999.
 For local support with domestic violence related situations including leaving and staying safe you can call: